enthought/mayavi/docs/source/mayavi/overview.rst

 .. topic:: Section summary

-    This section gives a quick summary of what is Mayavi, and should help you understand where, in this manual, find relevent information to your use case.
+    This section gives a quick summary of what is Mayavi, and should help you understand where, in this manual, find relevant information to your use case.

 Introduction